CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 2. Alter product typing on the table

 If productTableColumns, is based on Product, and Product extends PrismaProduct, so price will be Decimal.
-If we want to avoid this conversion eeverytime we're using product, we can modify its typing byda
+If we want to avoid this conversion every time we're using product, we can modify its typing byda

 export interface Product extends Omit<PrismaProduct, 'price'> {
 price: number